-(2) A small quantity handler of universal waste must immediately clean up and place in a container any lamp that is broken and must place in a con-tainer any lamp that shows evidence of breakage, leakage, or damage that could cause the release of mercury or other hazardous constituents to the environment.
-Containers must be closed. structurally sound, compatible with the contents of the lamps and must lack evidence of leakage, spillage or damage that could cause leakage or re-leases of mercury other hazardous or constituents to the environment under reasonably foreseeable conditions.
+(2) A small quantity handler of universal waste must immediately clean up and place in a container any lamp that is broken and must place in a container any lamp that shows evidence of breakage, leakage, or damage that could cause the release of mercury or other hazardous constituents to the environment.
+Containers must be closed, structurally sound, compatible with the contents of the lamps and must lack evidence of leakage, spillage or damage that could cause leakage or releases of mercury or other hazardous constituents to the environment under reasonably foreseeable conditions.